 However, to cover all your needs, you’re better off buying a supplement that has multiple types.

-One powder that checks all the boxes is Ancient Nutrition’s Multi Collagen Protein Powder.
+One powder that checks all the boxes is this Multi Collagen Protein Powder from Ancient Nutrition

-This particular powder contains all the collagen types we saw above.
-Plus, it’s made from animals that are pasture-raised, free of hormones and free of other chemicals.
+This particular powder contains all the different collagen types, plus it’s made from animals that are pasture-raised, free of hormones and free of other chemicals.

 In addition, this formula contains fish collagen (from sustainably-sourced fish).